Aduda-Boaz/web-scrapper/README.md

 ## About Project

 The purpose of this project is to develop a scraper tool to achieve web-scrapping.
-This was achieved using Ruby, Open-uri, Watir and Nokogiri gem.
+This was achieved using Ruby, HTTparty and Nokogiri gem.

 - Watir (Web Application Testing In Ruby) helps in facilitating the writing of automated tests by  mimicing the behavior of a user interacting with a website.